Police arresting activists ahead of Saturday’s demonstration in support of Navalny

 In September Navalny’s network was also used to organise a protest vote in the nationwide regional and local elections that was seen as a dry run for the most important Duma elections slated for this September.
 Navalny's team tried to rally locals to engage in “smart voting”, where they vote for any candidate that had a chance of winning and is not from the ruling United Russia Party.

+Navalny has certainly touched a nerve with young Russians, who are probably more worldly than their parents.
+There has been a slew of TicTok posts by Russian teenagers, who have only known Putin as a leader, giving advice on how to avoid being arrested by the police.
+“Pretend you are an American tourist and that you have left your passport at the hotel,” says one in a hilarious post that includes a crash course in how to say a few key phrases in heavily accented US English.

-Many of Navalny’s leading allies have already been arrested ahead of the rallies this weekend including Lyubov Sobol, another prominent opposition leader, and Navalny’s press secretary, Kira Yarmysh, who accompanied him on both the plane in Omsk where he was poisoned in August and the plane back from Berlin this month.
+More seriously many of Navalny’s leading allies have already been arrested ahead of the rallies this weekend including Lyubov Sobol, another prominent opposition leader, and Navalny’s press secretary, Kira Yarmysh, who accompanied him on both the plane in Omsk where he was poisoned in August and the plane back from Berlin this month.

 Law enforcement officers are reportedly charging Navalny’s supporters with an administrative violation for inciting unauthorised protests.